Clavering, Essex: Places of historic interest

-The Moat Farm Murder and 'Sally Arsenic'
+The Moat Farm murder and 'Sally Arsenic'

 Two notorious murder cases are part of the village's history.
 The Moat Farm Murder in 1903 attracted scores of sightseers after the body of Camille Cecile Holland was dug up in the grounds of Moat Farm, the place of residence she had acquired whilst presenting herself as the wife of Samuel Herbert Dougal.
-Dougal was actually married to another woman by the name of Sarah (née Sarah Henrietta White) who, once Miss Holland had been disposed of, took up residence at the Moat Farm pretending, initially at least, to be Dougal's daughter.
+Dougal was married to another woman by the name of Sarah (née Sarah Henrietta White) who, once Miss Holland had been disposed of, took up residence at the Moat Farm, pretending, initially at least, to be Dougal's daughter.
 This pretence nevertheless was soon dropped when she started wearing clothes known to have been the property of Miss Holland.
 Samuel Herbert Dougal was hanged for the crime yet Sarah escaped all scrutiny and disappeared from all records from that time onward.

-Some 50 years earlier Sarah Chesham (known locally as 'Sally Arsenic') was hanged for the attempted murder of her husband.
-Previously she had been tried and acquitted for the murder of her two sons and the illegitimate son of a neighbour and this "bad character" led to the police and coroner disregarding the initial inquest's findings that there was insufficient evidence to bring the case to trial.
-Unlike the previous three trials, Sarah did not have legal counsel in this final trial and was left to defend herself from the dubious account put forward by an old friend she had fallen out with (a friend who was also dubbed Sally Arsenic!), the assertions of a well respected expert, who himself had admitted in a letter that the amount of arsenic present in Richard's body was not enough to bring a case to trial, and a jury influenced by sensationalised media coverage that had persisted since the original three trials.
+Some 50 years earlier, Sarah Chesham (known locally as 'Sally Arsenic') was hanged for the attempted murder of her husband.
+Previously she had been tried and acquitted for the murder of her two sons and the illegitimate son of a neighbour, and this "bad character" led to the police and coroner disregarding the initial inquest's findings that there was insufficient evidence to bring the case to trial.
+Unlike the previous three trials, Sarah did not have legal counsel in this final trial and was left to defend herself from the dubious account put forward by an old friend she had fallen out with, the assertions of a well respected expert, who himself had admitted in a letter that the amount of arsenic present in Richard's body was not enough to bring a case to trial, and a jury influenced by sensationalised media coverage that had persisted since the original three trials.
 Unsurprisingly, the illiterate wife of a farm labourer was unable to convince the jury of her innocence.
-However, in 2019 the conviction was deemed unsafe on the BBC TV show Murder Mystery in my Family, during which programme, even the barrister acting for the prosecution advised the judge that Sarah should not have been found guilty.
+However, in 2019 the conviction was deemed unsafe by the BBC TV programme Murder, Mystery and My Family, during which, the barrister acting for the prosecution advised the judge that Sarah should not have been found guilty.

-Of course this was not known at the time and this case influenced a change in the law on selling arsenic – requiring vendors to make a note of the purchaser's name, address and reason for needing poison.
+This case influenced a change in the law on selling arsenic, requiring vendors to make a note of the purchaser's name, address and reason for needing poison.

 Governance

 An electoral ward in the same name exists.
 This ward had a population of 1,461 at the 2011 Census.

-It is located in the local government district of Uttlesford and within the Saffron Walden (UK Parliament constituency).
+Clavering parish is within the local government district of Uttlesford and the North West Essex Parliamentary constituency.